systemslab/popper-paper/main.md

 checkpoint content to be accessed remotely to enable efficient data sharing between users over a wide-area network.

+Although GassyFS is simple in design, it is relatively complex to setup.
+The combinatorial space of possible ways in which the system can be compiled, packaged and configured is large.
+For example, current version of GCC (4.9) has approximately $10^80$ possible ways of compiling a binary.
+For the version of GASNet that we use (2.6), there are 64 flags for additional packages and
+138 flags for additional features[^more].
+To mount GassyFS, we use FUSE, which can be given 30 different options, many of them taking multiple values.

+[^more]: This are the flags that are documented.
+There are many more that can be configured but not shown in the official documentation.

+Furthermore, it is unreasonable to ask the developer to list and test every enviroments packages, distros, and compilers.
+Merely listing these in a notebook or email is insufficient for sharing, colloborating, and distributing experimentl results and the methodology for sharing these environments is specific to each developer.

 In subsequent sections we describe several experiments that evaluate the performance of GassyFS[^note-to-reviewers].
 We note that while the performance numbers obtained are relevant, they are not our main